 - Eligible students with an ATAR of 60 to 69.95 will receive a selection rank adjustment to 70

 - Eligible students with an ATAR of 70 and above will receive a selection rank adjustment of 5 to a maximum ATAR of 90

 Check if your school is on our ECU Access Eligible WA Schools list.

-If you've just received your results, and you'd like to talk to us about your options, please contact us through any of these channels.
+If you've just received your results, and you'd like to talk to our friendly Future Students team about your options, please get in touch!

 Holiday opening hours - Joondalup and Mount Lawley campuses

 |Tuesday, 22 December 2020||9.00am to 4.00pm|

 |Wednesday, 23 December 2020||9.00am to 4.00pm|